OrganisedAFID/our-project-name/README.md

 #### Step 2: Select your soundcard as I/O device for your pi

 To set your soundcard as the input/output device, execute this command: `aplay -l`.
 Then check the line which has: "Device [USB PnP Sound Device]"

-It will have a number before it like this: "card 0: Device [USB PnP Sound Device]" In this case, the card number for the soundcard is 0 (Remeber this number).
+It will have a number before it like this: "card 0: Device [USB PnP Sound Device]".
+In this case, the card number for the soundcard is 0 (Remeber this number).

-Now, execute this line: `sudo nano /etc/asound.conf`
+Now, execute this line: `sudo nano /etc/asound.conf` and write:

-and write:

 ```
 pcm.!default  { <br>